5-Day Sea Otter Kayak Tour - Kayaking Spring Island, Kyuquot, BC

 - You may choose to take the day off from kayaking to just relax or explore Spring Island by foot while others paddle.

 - On the water, we are likely to encounter Sea Otters while paddling near the calm waters of prolific kelp beds.
-And we are frequently greeted by jumping Salmon, snorting Sea Lions, squadrons of Black Oyster Catchers, or low-flying Tufted Puffins.
+And we may be greeted by jumping Salmon, snorting Sea Lions, squadrons of Black Oyster Catchers, or low-flying Tufted Puffins.

 - Our sea kayaking options include a variety of day-trip routes, distances, shoreline types, and sea conditions to satisfy the range of guests' interests and comforts.